HackerUSA-CE/aisd-wde-06-basic-terminal-navigation/README.md

 ## Description 📄

-In this activity, we will explore basic CLI (Command-Line Interface) navigation commands that are essential for managing files and directories in a command-line environment.
+In this activity, you will explore basic CLI (Command-Line Interface) navigation commands that are essential for managing files and directories in a command-line environment.
 You’ll learn how to navigate to the home directory, check your current location, list directory contents, create directories, and open a directory in VS Code.

 By the end of this exercise, you should feel confident using these basic CLI commands to navigate and manage your file system effectively.